 Injecting anesthetic in the standard inferior alveolar nerve block is a classical practice for dentists.
 But in numerous cases, the lack of clear anatomical landmarks makes the injection uneasy.

-- Protect the dentist: the fingers of the dentist remain away from the injection point, which reduces the risk of accidental stings and blood exposure.
+- Optimal protection: your fingers remain at distance from the injection point, which reduces the risk of accidental stings and blood exposure.

 Avantages: security, patient’s comfort, time savings, simplicity

 DENTALGIC is a company created by Dr. Nicolas Caillieux, dental surgeon, who invented and patented the concept of EZ-Block®.
 Through his experience in Hospitals and Universities, he gathered anatomical inputs to create these new products.

 EZ-Block® has been developed and patented between 2005 and 2014.